top of page

 Format and submission details

-• At the beginning of your essay please write your question number or title, but do not put your name or school.
+• At the beginning of your essay please write your question number or title, but do not put your name, school, or any other identifying information.

 • At the end of your essay please note the wordcount, excluding the bibliography, citations, footnotes and headers.
 If you used AI, please declare this at the end also.